 The World Health Organization has also ranked diesel fumes in the strongest class of carcinogen to humans, meaning that in addition to miscarriage, they pose a risk of causing cancer.
 In addition, several studies have shown a link between diesel fumes and exacerbated breathing problems, such as asthma.

-With this is mind, it’s important for pregnant women to minimize their exposure to diesel fumes whenever possible.
+With this is mind, it’s important for pregnant women to minimise their exposure to diesel fumes whenever possible.

 Here are just a few tips for doing this: